-Age/Grade Required Immunizations (Number of Doses) Pre K (2 yrs-4 yrs) 1 4 DTP/DTaP/DT 3 Polio 3 Hep B 1 MMR 1 Var Grades K5-6 4 DTP/DTaP/DT 4 Polio 3 Hep B 2 MMR 2 Var Grades 7-12 4 DTP/DTaP/DT 1 Tdap 4 Polio 3 Hep B 2 MMR 2 Var
+Age/Grade Required Immunizations (Number of Doses) Pre K (2 yrs. -4 yrs.)
+1 4 DTP/DTaP/DT 3 Polio 3 Hep B 1 MMR 1 Var 3 Hib 3 PCV Grades K5-6 4 DTP/DTaP/DT 4 Polio 3 Hep B 2 MMR 2 Var Grades 7-12 4 DTP/DTaP/DT 1 Tdap 4 Polio 3 Hep B 2 MMR 2 Var 1 Mening

 - 1. Children 5 years of age or older who are enrolled in a Pre-K class should be assessed using the immunization requirements for Kindergarten through Grade 5, which would normally correspond to the individual's age. - 2.
 D = diphtheria, T = tetanus, P = pertussis vaccine.
-DTaP/DT/DT/Td vaccine for all students Pre-K through 12: Four doses are required.
+DTaP/DTP/DT/Td vaccine for all students Pre-K through 12: Four doses are required.
 However, if a student received the 3rd dose after the 4th birthday, further doses are not required.
 Note: A dose four days or less before the 4th birthday is also acceptable. - 3.
 DTaP/DTP/DT vaccine for children entering Kindergarten: Each student must have received one dose after the 4th birthday (either the 3rd, 4th, or 5th dose) to be compliant.
 Note: a dose four days or less before the 4th birthday is also acceptable.

 - 4. Tdap is an adolescent tetanus, diphtheria, and acellular pertussis combination vaccine.
 If a student received a dose of a tetanus-containing vaccine, such as Td, within five years before entering the grade in which Tdap is required, the student is compliant and a dose of Tdap vaccine is not required. - 5.
 Polio vaccine for students entering grades Kindergarten through 12: Four doses are required.
 However, if a student received the 3rd dose after the 4th birthday, further doses are not required.
 Note: a dose four days or less before the 4th birthday is also acceptable. - 6.
 Laboratory evidence of immunity to hepatitis B is also acceptable. - 7.
 MMR is measles, mumps, and rubella vaccine.
 The first dose of MMR vaccine must have been received on or after the 1st birthday.
 Laboratory evidence of immunity to all three diseases (measles and mumps and rubella) is also acceptable.
 Note: A dose four days or less before the 1st birthday is also acceptable. - 8.
 Varicella vaccine is chickenpox vaccine.
-A history of chickenpox disease or laboratory evidence of immunity to varicella is also acceptable.
+Parent report of chickenpox disease is no longer acceptable for exemption from the varicella (chickenpox) vaccine requirement.
+Children must have a diagnosis of chickenpox from a qualified health care provider (M.D., D.O., N.P., or P.A.) to be exempt from this requirement; however existing exemption options still apply. - 9.
+One dose of Meningococcal vaccine (serogroup A,C,W,Y) is required for students entering 7th grade, and a booster dose is required for students entering 12th grade.
+Students are assessed for this requirement in 7th grade and 12th grade only.
+Current Wisconsin students in 8th-11th grade will not be assessed for this requirement until they enter 12th grade.
+A second dose is not required for students who received their first dose of MenACWY at age 16 years or older.